The Definitive Guide to Personalized Promotions

 They both rely on the power of impression and aim at influencing customers' behavior by using interactive channels that presuppose a sense of intimacy between your brand and potential customers.
 Consequently, both approaches play a crucial role in nurturing brand loyalty as incentive marketing offers personalized rewards and a sense of reciprocity.

-I want to personalize my promotions, what should I do now?
+I want to personalize my promotions.
+What should I do now?

-There are two approaches you can take when personalizing your promotions.
+There are two approaches you can take when personalizing your offers.
 You can opt for building your incentive infrastructure for creating various promotions, publishing them to customers, redeeming codes, and tracking the performance of the campaign in real-time.
 Not to mention setting up the logic behind customer segmentation and maintaining a transparent single customer view.

 This approach may work if you want to launch a small-scale campaign with no automation whatsoever.
 However, if you wish to do something slightly more serious, ROI would be much smaller than the costs of the developmental efforts behind brand-new promotion infrastructure.
 You'd also run the risk of taking yourself out of business - the road to hell is paved with good intentions, amirite?